Inclusivity in Peacebuilding 2100-ERASMUS-INPE

 Practical exercise: European Youth Delegate at the UNSC meeting.

-Sessions 3 and 4: Inclusion of Women in Peace Negotiations
+Sessions 3 and 4: Women, Peace, and Security.
+Inclusivity in Peace Negotiations.

 • UNSCR 1325, succeeding resolutions and implementation gaps.
 National and regional action plans.
-Case study
+Gendered impacts of conflict.

 Session 5: Grassroots Peacebuilding and Local Ownership.
 Indigenous and Minority Inclusion